Furikuda/Hackulele/ABOUT.md

 ## Arduino vs Python

-Writing code for Arduino is not too bad, but C++ still kind of sucks.
-The compilation/upload of the code is annoying to set up for command line.
+Writing code for Arduino is not too bad, but C++ still kind of sucks, mostly because I'm quite the programming tench, hate pointers and semi-colons, and also because the compilation/upload of the code is annoying to set up for command line environment.
 Timing is not too tight in this application, so I decide do buy some fancy MicroPython (or the CircuitPython fork) with BLE as well as integrated battery charging module [https://www.adafruit.com/product/2995](from adafruit).

 It's kind of beefy, probably uses a lot more battery than its [nRF52840](https://www.adafruit.com/product/4062) counterpart, but looks more supported by the CircuitPython stack.

 ## Alligator clips vs soldered board that tries to follow specs.

 For around a week, I tried to build a little adapter board that would sit between the Feather board and the LED matrix.
-I wanted to follow the application notes, control SDB & INT properly (instead of connecting them to VCC and GND), add some power supply filtering capacitors, and even switch power to the chip with a 2N2222....
-AND NOTHING WOULD EVER WORK AGAIN.
+I wanted to follow the application notes, control SDB & INT properly (instead of connecting them to VCC and GND), add some power supply filtering capacitors, and even make a nice power switch by controlling a 2N2222 with another GPIO....
+AND NOTHING WOULD EVER WORK AGAIN, AND FAIL IN WEIRD AND EXOTIC WAYS.

-This was a very frustrating experience, where everything would fail in various ways I couldn't find possible.
-I2C would just stop working after a fixed amount of data was transfered for absolutely no reason, it was maddening.
+This was a very frustrating experience, i2c would just stop working after a fixed amount of data was transfered for absolutely no reason, it was maddening.

 Going back to alligator clips and the absolute minimum number of components to make the thing work (2 pull up resistors), after a full week of trials and 100% of errors, I got the thing to comply again.

-the [README.md](readme file) has info about how to connect everything.
+The [readme file](README.md) has info about how to connect everything.

+## Actual code

+Please refer to the [readme file](README.md).
+The library tries to factorize the animation code, so you can write new ones, and use the new animation whether you control the LED matrix directly from SPI, or by BLE through the genuine board.

 # Future research

-Being able to sniff the BLE traffic between the android app and the original board could be fun.
-I'd love to be able to actually push a new firmware of mine on the Dialog chip.
+I'd love to be able to actually push a new firmware of mine on the Dialog chip

-The Led matrix chip has a bunch of fun functionalities such as 8 frame animations, 'breathing' mode.
+The Led matrix chip has a bunch of fun functionalities such as 8 frame animations, 'breathing' mode, would be fun to actually use these for fancy demo-like effects.

-I think the current approach for displaying some kind of spectrum on the fret board is listening to you play using the phone's microphone, then tell over bluetooth what data to display.
-It would be fun to have a mic connected on the Analog PIN of the Feather board to do the analysis there.
+I think the current approach for displaying some kind of spectrum on the fret board is listening to you play using the phone's microphone, then send over bluetooth what data to display.
+It would be fun to have a mic connected on the Analog PIN of the Feather board to do the fourier transform there.

 Add more animations!

+Also talk to the Feather board via bluetooth, using a new protocol that would allow setting various PWM values for all LEDs and such.